 Awesome.
 Here’s the thing.
 Once (heck, ten times) isn’t enough.

-I find a lot of people give up on this working or don’t spend the time you need to get something to work.
-When working with ads, it’s essential that you keep tweaking and reviewing each piece of copy and each piece of content (image or video) until you find the one that WORKS.
+I find many people give up on this work or don’t spend the time they need to get something to work.
+When working with ads, you must keep tweaking and reviewing each piece of copy and each piece of content (image or video) until you find the one that WORKS.
 Get some money behind that, and start looking for the next one.
-Because nothing works forever and sooner or later, you’ll need the next best performing thing.
+Because nothing works forever, and sooner or later, you’ll need the next best performing thing.

 Job Boards, Fiver etc

-It might not be glamorous but sometimes what works is setting up accounts on job boards, gumtree, Facebook Marketplace or Fiver and seeing what business you can drum up.
-Sure working on Fiver can be a tough slog for not a lot of money but if you’re building a portfolio fo work, you have to start somewhere.
-Set fair rates, promote yourself when the chance arises and get some practice pitching your services and negotiating getting yourself paid.
+It might not be glamorous, but sometimes what works is setting up accounts on job boards, gumtree, Facebook Marketplace or Fiver and seeing what business you can drum up.
+Sure working on Fiver can be a tough slog for not a lot of money, but if you’re building a portfolio of work, you have to start somewhere.
+Set fair rates, promote yourself when the chance arises, and practice pitching your services and negotiating getting paid.

 And bonus for those of us in social media or content creation.

 Be a practitioner of the work.
 Operate on all the social media channels, try things and test them out.
 Get amongst it, so when the time comes for someone to hire you, you’re ready and raring to go.
 Just because you’ve hit a dry spell (or are just starting) doesn’t mean that you should let your skills get stale.
 In fact, that will be the death of you.

 Hi!
 I’m Melissa Walker Horn.
 Around here, they call me Suger.
 I’m the Chief Blogger and doer of all the things here at Suger Coat It.
 Blogging since 1901; I love a casual ootd, taking photos, and writing about things that irk or inspire me.
 I love wine and cheese, long days at the beach and spending time with my family.
 I make stuff for the internet over at Chalkboard Digital.
 You know, living the sweet life.